Connecting the Dots between Efficiency and Profitability Using Segment-Specific Insights and Metrics

 A bounty of post-upgrade interviews and countless megabytes of industry-specific data are helping to connect the dots between energy-saving projects and highly desirable business outcomes that extend far beyond lower utility bills.
 This fast-paced session will explore dozens of examples taken from 11 different market segments (with more on the way) and demonstrate how enhanced efficiency can drive core business benefits.
 It will continue with suggestions for similarly “connecting the dots” as you approach your own customers, regardless of the segment.
 Reframing the benefits of efficiency in segment-specific terms will ` only help you get new projects approved, but also allow you to revitalize previously ignored or rejected proposals.

-This was a live, 90-minute online training.
+This was a live, 90-minute on-demand training.
 A recording of the live session is now available for purchase.

 - Identify the yardsticks your prospects use to measure their own success